teuben/teunix/docs/astronomy-on-ubuntu.md

 there are some neat bibtex tools we should advertise here.

 what about PDF annotation, useful if you make your own PDF libary.
 And a library search engine, you store your PDF's in a big container, and have it index.

 ## LibreOffice

 This pretty comes standard with Ubuntu.
-But a few comments here:
+But a few comments are in place here:

 * it will never be 100% compatible with MS Office
 * you can open most PDF files and edit them directly, useful for filling out PDF forms